Prepare The Following Adjusting Entries At August 31 For Walgreens

 Before diving into specific examples related to Walgreens, it's vital to understand the underlying principles.
 Adjusting entries are primarily needed because of two fundamental accounting concepts:

 • Accrual Accounting: This principle dictates that revenue is recognized when earned, regardless of when cash is received, and expenses are recognized when incurred, regardless of when cash is paid.
 This contrasts with cash accounting, which recognizes revenue when cash is received and expenses when cash is paid.
-Walgreens, like virtually all large companies, operates under accrual accounting.
+Walgreens, like virtually all large companies, operates under accrual accounting That's the part that actually makes a difference..

 • Matching Principle: This principle states that expenses should be recognized in the same period as the revenues they helped generate.
-Adjusting entries help ensure that this matching occurs, providing a more accurate picture of profitability.
+Adjusting entries help make sure this matching occurs, providing a more accurate picture of profitability.

 Common Types of Adjusting Entries